State Regulated Public Water Systems

 If you receive water from a State of California regulated public water system, information on this page can help you figure out who your water provider is, what your water quality is, and who to contact if you have concerns.

-In California, 29 of the 58 county environmental health departments, also known as Local Primacy Agencies (LPAs), have been delegated the authority to regulate PWSs with less than 200 service connections.
+In California, some county environmental health departments, also known as Local Primacy Agencies (LPAs), have been delegated the authority to regulate PWSs with less than 200 service connections.
 The State of California oversees the LPAs.
-For more information about these types of water systems, contact the State Division of Drinking Water Primacy Liaison Unit at (916) 449-5158.
-Map of the LPA counties or Click here for LPA contact information.
+Click here for: Map of the LPA counties or LPA contact information.
 Whether the State or an LPA regulates a PWS, you can find information about a PWS’s water quality by following the instructions below.

 In order to find water quality information about a specific public water system, you must know the name of the water system or the public water system ID number.